Finding Your Lost Cat – Tips & Prevention

 Store photos, microchip number and a mock-up lost cat flyer with your cat’s Emergency GO Kit or simply where it’s easy to access.
 Should you ever need them, this kit will save you precious time and tons of stress.
 The ultimate preparation is to skim or download the ebook, the Professional Guide on How to Find a Lost Cat so you know the right steps for your situation – as well as the common mistakes to avoid (like putting out food and kitty litter).

 SECURE YOUR BORDERS

-Take ten minutes to check along perimeter of your fence for any spaces or holes that you could fit a closed fist into.
+Take ten minutes to check along perimeter of your fence.
+Look for any spaces or holes that you could fit a closed fist into.
 Cats can get through tiny spaces, so add rocks or pack dirt to close them up.
 Cats can jump five times their height, so unless you have secured the holes AND have a catio or roll-top fence, your cat may surprise you with ninja escape abilities.

 Remove any items leaning on or next to your fence.
 Woodpiles, garbage containers, kid toys, boxes, etc. next to a fence are a great springboard for cats to get over any fence, so make sure you are not offering an easy hop up and over – but no way to get back.

 Everyone seems to think GPS is the ideal solution for lost cats.
 It’s actually less than ideal because it depends on Global Positioning Satellites and cats hide tend to hide UNDER things.

 For owners who insist on GPS (despite the research) a new device I’m field testing is the PAWTRACK collar.
 This is a good solution for cats as the hardware is part of the collar instead of a big box attachment.
 Even better is that it’s weighted so the communication unit is always up, facing the sky.
 This has to be recharged nightly, which involves taking it apart, switching out batteries, and plugging in overnight.